 Back in the 80’s babies were put to sleep on their tummies.
-There certainly was no dreaded question of has your baby been doing tummy time.
+There certainly was no dreaded question of why tummy time is important.

-This is because a baby is in a c-curve “foetal position” in the womb.
+Baby is positioned in a c-curve “foetal position” in the womb.
 When she is born, a newborn remains curled up.
 As the weeks go by your baby begins to strengthen the muscles in her neck enabling her to lift her head and the muscles in her middle back and arms to eventually push herself up.

 The important part of this development is the progression of the c-curve of the cervical spine (neck) to lengthen out and create what we term our ideal posture.
 This reversed curve allows our head to sit properly on top of our shoulders ready for sitting up.

 The other important part of tummy time is developing the tummy muscles and back muscles - the core.
 These extremely important group of muscles allow us to crawl, sit, stand and walk (and many other actions in our toddler years and beyond).

 Why do babies hate tummy time?
 What if my baby cries every time I do it?
 Did you know that tummy time doesn’t have to be done on the floor?

 Here are some suggestions:

 - Tummy time on lap: lie your baby over your thighs (with you either on the floor and legs outstretched or seated).
 Support your baby...